 Why It’s Time for PGM Desktop to Retire

-We have one last update to PGM desktop slated for December 2020/January 2021 with indexed tax tables for 2021 as well as a new feature to facilitate loading .inp files created in PGM desktop into PGM Anywhere.
+We have one last update to PGM desktop slated for Fall 2022 with a new feature to facilitate loading .inp files created in PGM desktop into PGM Anywhere.
 We want to give clients a smooth path for moving from PGM desktop to PGM Anywhere.

 Why do you have to stop running PGM desktop?
 Most of us have desktop software that we have not updated in a few years that still does everything we need.
 While it is true you can continue running PGM desktop for as long as you have a Windows machine that can run it, here are three reasons why you should be proactive in moving to PGM Anywhere: